sheracore/Docker-concepts-and-commands/README.md

 #### When you run docker  by above command after exitition of redis and go to bash you can see appendonly.aof is created in /data
 #### But again we hava a problem that is data stored is in docker not in your local the solution is 'VOLUM' :
 ![docker volume](/pics/pic1)
-#### As you can see in this picture you can store piece of your stored data of docker in your local by -v or --mount([more information](https://docs.docker.com/storage/volumes/)):
+#### As you can see in this picture you can store piece of your stored data of docker in your local by -v or --mount([more information](https://docs.docker.com/storage/volumes/)) this command connect your local /tmp/data/redis(your create it) to /data(from your redis conrainer):
 ```
+docker run --rm --name  redis -p6379:6379 -v /tmp/data/redis:/data redis redis-server --appendonly yes
 ```